shuizhongyueming/atlas-viewer/README.md

 Your app is ready to be deployed!

 **For the best production performance:** Add a build bundler plugin like "@snowpack/plugin-webpack" or "@snowpack/plugin-parcel" to your `snowpack.config.json` config file.

-### Q: What about Eject?

-No eject needed!
-Snowpack guarantees zero lock-in, and CSA strives for the same.